abasilio91/DS-wind_production_US/README.md

 - updated at: 20023-05-23 (commit: answering all the historical questions)

 New historical questions added and answered.
+Geographical information added to map the wind power production statewise.

 - updated at: 2023-05-14 (commit: cleaning data and setting the goals)